Thorn EMI Liberator: Description

 The Liberator was based on a Zilog Z80A microprocessor and a Gate array implementing the screen controller, keyboard interface and other I/O logic.
-The LCD display had a resolution of 480 x 128 pixels, or 80 columns by 16 lines of text.
+The LCD had a resolution of 480 x 128 pixels, or 80 columns by 16 lines of text.
 Interfaces comprised two S5/8 serial ports and two expansion buses, one specifically for extra RAM.
 Two battery packs were available, a NiCad rechargeable pack giving 12 hours operation, or one holding four AA cells giving 16 hours.
 The Liberator had 40 kB of internal RAM as standard, plus an optional 24 kB which could be write-protected by means of an external switch and had its own button cell battery to provide non-volatile storage.
 Another 24 kB of non-volatile RAM could be plugged into the external RAM expansion bus.

 The Liberator's custom wordprocessing software ran under the CP/M operating system.

 The external dimensions of the Liberator were 295 x 252 x 35mm.